 - Insert the bootable USB installer drive and go to “Apple Menu > Restart”.

-- Note that the Startup Manager will only list volumes that include bootable volumes.
+- Note that you will only see volumes that include bootable file.
 If you only see “Macintosh HD” like below then the USB drive is not connected to your Mac or not created properly with the installer file.

 - Select your Wi-Fi network name from the “Choose Network…” dropdown and enter the password to connect to internet.
 Remember, you need to have an internet connection for installing from USB as the installer needs to get updates for your Mac from Apple’s server.